Oxford Renal (OxRen) Study

 What is OxRen?

-OxRen is a prospective longitudinal cohort study of 6,000 patients (1,200 estimated to have CKD) aged 60 years and over in primary care within the Thames Valley region.
+OxRen is a prospective longitudinal cohort study of 3,200 patients aged 60 years and over in primary care within the Thames Valley region.
 CKD is common and increasing in prevalence.
-Cardiovascular disease is a major cause of morbidity and death in CKD, though of a different phenotype to the general CVD population.
+Cardiovascular disease (CVD) is a major cause of morbidity and death in CKD, though of a different phenotype to the general CVD population.
 However, there have been relatively few studies detailing the prevalence, incidence and progression of CKD in the UK and no studies collecting primary data on the utility of screening for CKD in the general population.
 Furthermore, alternative renal biomarkers may have greater accuracy for cardiovascular risk stratification but their predictive role as assessed in prospective studies has not been established.
-Thus, we seek to incept a prospective longitudinal cohort designed to elucidate the progression and prognosis for CKD during the various stages of the disease using a cohort with 10 years of follow up in the first instance.
+OxRen is designed to elucidate the progression and prognosis for CKD during the various stages of the disease using a cohort with 10 years of follow up in the NewKI study.

 Kidney function declines slowly with age and reduced kidney function is termed chronic kidney disease.
-Around 1 in 10 people have mild chronic kidney disease (CKD).
+Around 1 in 10 people have mild CKD.
 Although only a small proportion of this group will progress to severe kidney disease requiring dialysis or transplantation, CKD also puts people at high risk of cardiovascular disease, in particular stroke, heart failure and sudden death.
 Even people with very mild CKD have premature stiffening and reduced function of their heart and major arteries.
 Although CKD is recognised as an increasing problem there have been relatively few studies describing the people who have been diagnosed with the disease.
-We will see how many new people are diagnosed with CKD and what happens to everyone over a long period of time (10 years) in order to see what treatments improve, or stop the worsening of kidney function and risk of cardiovascular disease.
+In the OxRend and NewKI studies we will see how many new people are diagnosed with CKD and what happens to everyone over a long period of time (10 years) in order to see what treatments improve, or stop the worsening of kidney function and risk of cardiovascular disease.

 What is the primary aim?